 In this report we recommend carpet cleaners, but before you can deep clean, you need to vacuum thoroughly to remove loose debris for the best results.
 If you're not happy with your vacuum cleaner, see our recommendations for the best upright vacuum cleaners and canister vacuum cleaners, both of which we cover in separate reports.
 Alternatively, if you're looking for a way to deep clean your hard floors, check out our separate report on steam mops.

 How we found the best carpet cleaners

-There are very few expert reviews or professional tests of carpet cleaners; those we found are either quite old, most of the top picks are discontinued, or both.
+There are very few expert reviews or professional tests of carpet cleaners; those we found are either rather dated or testing is not well-detailed.
 However, owners are very passionate about their carpet cleaners and we evaluated thousands of owner reviews across retail sites to see how the carpet cleaner performs in real-world use.
 These owner reviews also provide a window into long-term durability, as many users come back months or even years later to update their original reviews.
 The result of our research is our top recommendations for the best carpet cleaners.
 As it turns out, it's an apparent Bissell and Hoover love fest, with a soupcon of Rug Doctor; no other carpet cleaners even come close to those manufacturers when it comes to performance.